-1. The Community Health Needs Assessment was developed by Community Health Solutions.
+1. Community Health Solutions developed the Community Health Needs Assessment.
 The link to their website appears below.

 2. The Community Health Needs Assessment Community Survey was created and administered by Community Health Solutions.
 It was available electronically through survey monkey and in paper.
 A copy of the survey is attached.